Turn your scrap fabric into a beautiful rag wreath. This same technique can be used to create wreaths for any time of the year.

 What Size Strips Can I Use For A Rag Wreath?

-I have found that strips 1-inch wide by 6-inches long work the best when making rag wreaths.
-They’re short enough to be manageable but also long enough to fill in the empty space on your wreath frame.
+I have found that strips 1 inch wide by 6 inches long work the best when making rag wreaths.
+They’re short enough to be manageable and long enough to fill in the empty space on your wreath frame.

 However, if you want a slightly different, chunkier look, you could cut your strips 1.5 inches wide.